BibleResearch/bible-notes/old_testament/prophets/obadiah.md

 **Obadiah** (vs. 1).
 Depending on the date of the writing, this may be the same prophet mentioned in **1 Kings 18:1-16**.

 ## Date and Context
-As there are no significant, biographical references in the book of Obadiah, the primary clues used when dating Obadiah are the events described in the book.
+Due to the lack of biographical references, the events described in the book of Obadiah are the  primary clues.
 There are **two primary dates** that would fit the invasion of Jerusalem as described in the later part of verse 11.

 1. The first would be **around 853 - 841 B.C. when the Arabs and Philistines invaded Jerusalem** (see 2 Kings 8:20-22; **2 Chronicles 21:8-20**).
 This would mean that the author of this book would likely be the same prophet mentioned in 1 Kings 18:1-16 as a contemporary of Elijah.